-Delivers radiation at lower doses, over multiple times, and to larger areas.
-Treats a “margin” of tissue around malignant tumors.
+Delivers radiation at lower doses, over multiple days, and to larger areas.
+Treats a “margin” of brain tissue around tumors.

 Delivers radiation at very high doses, a few times, to a small area.
 Benefit is its rapid fall-off giving a less dose to normal cells.

-Doctors may advise radiotherapy as a standalone treatment or in combination with surgery, chemotherapy or immunotherapy.
-Radiation may be given before surgery to shrink the tumor or after surgery to stop the growth of tumor cells that remain.
+Doctors may recommend radiotherapy as a standalone treatment or in combination with surgery, chemotherapy or immunotherapy.
+Radiation may be given after surgery to stop the growth of tumor cells that remain.
 If eliminating the tumor is not possible, radiation can be used to relieve pain, seizures, or other symptoms.
-This is called palliative care.

 Who is a candidate?